At a Glance

 ✨Demonstrate Conflict Resolution Skills

-Discuss your self-organisation skills by providing examples of how you prioritise tasks and manage your workload.
-Mention any tools or methods you use to stay organised and meet deadlines.
+Discuss how you prioritise tasks and manage your workload.
+Share strategies you use to stay organised and meet deadlines, especially in high-pressure situations.